jrnewell/quick-directory/README.md

 # Quick Directory

-A productivity utility to quick change directories.
+A productivity utility to quickly change directories.

 ## Installation